ANorwell/nginx-resumeable-upload/README.md

 where `file` is a File object from the HTML5 File API, and `segmentSize` is the size in bytes of each segment of an upload.
-The methods of the uploader object return [Bluebird Promises/A+](https://github.com/petkaantonov/bluebird); which may be interacted with using (this API)[https://github.com/petkaantonov/bluebird/blob/master/API.md].
+The methods of the uploader object return [Bluebird Promises/A+](https://github.com/petkaantonov/bluebird); which may be interacted with using [this API](https://github.com/petkaantonov/bluebird/blob/master/API.md).
 It offers the following methods:

 * `uploader.fetchStatus()`: returns a promise for a status object, which has the